Filip Valenčič

-Filip Valenčič (born 7 January 1992) is a Slovenian footballer who plays as a midfielder for ÍBV.
+Filip Valenčič (born 7 January 1992) is a Slovenian professional footballer who plays as a midfielder for Veikkausliiga club Jaro.

 Club career

-Valenčič started his senior career with local side Interblock, before moving to Slovenian PrvaLiga side Olimpija Ljubljana in 2011.
+Born in Ljubljana, Valenčič started his senior career with local side Interblock, before moving to Slovenian PrvaLiga side Olimpija Ljubljana in 2011.

 In July 2015, he signed with English side Notts County.
 He scored his first goal for the club against Crawley Town in a 1–0 win in January 2016.

 Following his short spell in England, he signed with Palloseura Kemi Kings ahead of their first season in the Veikkausliiga, the top flight of Finnish football.
 In 2017, he moved to HJK.
 In his first campaign with HJK, he finished as the league's joint second top-scorer with 15 goals (7 after his move from PS Kemi), and helped his team winning their record 28th league title.
 He also went on to win the league's player of the season award at the league's end of year gala on 3 November 2017.

 After two successful seasons with HJK, Valenčič signed a deal with Stabæk in 2018 on a three-year contract.
 He would go on to only play 124 minutes during the 2018 Eliteserien campaign, scoring no goals.
 On 12 February 2019, he joined Inter Turku on loan for the 2019 Veikkausliiga season.
 He finished the campaign as the league's top scorer with 16 goals as the club finished in second place, securing a spot in the first qualifying round of the 2020–21 UEFA Europa League.

 In June 2022, Valenčič signed for KuPS.

+On 21 March 2024, over a month after making two league cup appearances for PK-35, he joined Polish third-tier club Olimpia Grudziądz on a deal until the end of the season.

+On 28 February 2025, after a trial period, Valenčič officially joined newly promoted Veikkausliiga club Jaro.